austinhyde/boilerplates/README.md

 ## How to use
 - clone this, remove the .git folder
 - or: just use the "download zip" option from the github project page
+- `npm install`
 - build your thing
+- probably tweak package.json to your liking

 ## Roadmap
 - Use production-ready css extraction